-A positive alliance with parents and pupils is crucial to this success.
-The School Association and Pupil Council help to forge meaningful consultation, while well-supported Drama, Sport and Musical events, together with interfaith assemblies further create a sense of community.
+A positive relationship with parents and pupils is crucial to this success.
+The School Association and Pupil Councils allow us to forge meaningful consultation, whilst Drama, Sport and Musical events and regular assemblies further create a sense of community.

 We believe that ethos is also forged by teamwork, personal challenge and global awareness.
 A dynamic co-curricular programme flourishes alongside our academic curriculum and growing programme of international education and exchange visits.